 What is cable railing?

 Also made from stainless steel, the posts for cable railing are as easy on the eyes as they are to install, and come in a variety of powder coat finishes and mounting options.
-With simple components and clearly labeled hardware, cable railing is ideal for indoor or outdoor projects.
+With simple components and distinct hardware, cable railing is ideal for indoor or outdoor projects.

 Choosing a modern railing system can be daunting.
 There are many options on the market each with its own unique look.
 However, when choosing a modern railing system, cable railing is an easy choice.
 The pros far outweigh the cons which is what makes the cable railing system our number one seller.

-- Cable railing is often used to replace traditional wood railing and is refreshing, sharp, and immediately ups the presentation of your house.
+- Cable railing is often used to replace traditional wood railing and is refreshing, sharp, and modern solution.
+It immediately improves the overall aesthetic and curb appeal of your home.

 - Using a large variety of tension kits, post types, and finishes, cable railing is easily configurable to your unique space.

-- The decision to purchase a head turning cable railing system is not just an “immediate cost,” but a growth investment into the value of your home.
+- A beautiful, head turning cable railing system is more than an “upfront cost”; it is a growth investment into the value of your home.

 - The flexibility of cable and the fact that it comes in a spool gives the project a lot of flexibility both in design and installation.